Merkoba/Meltdown/README.md

 There is a compact mode which hides some widgets from the window.

-This can be useful if you want a less distracted interface.
+This can be useful if you want a less distracting interface.

 To toggle compact mode you can use the `main menu`, or `f8`, or `/compact`, or `--compact`.